abelmartin/VectorCrumbs/README.markdown

 mySet.vectorcrumbs({
-  stroke: '#F00',  // Defaults to '#F00', but you can use any color you want "stoke-linecap": 'butt',  // You can use “butt”, “square”, or “round” "stroke-width": 2, // Any interger wll do.
-Defaults to 2 "crumbs": true // You can disable the crumbs if you only want to drag an object.
-Defaults to true });
+  stroke: '#F00',  // Defaults to '#F00', but you can use any color you want "stoke-linecap": 'butt',  // You can use “butt”, “square”, or “round” "stroke-width": 3, // Any interger wll do.
+Defaults to 3 "leave_crumbs": true, // You can disable the crumbs if you only want to drag an object.
+Defaults to true "debug_mode": false // You can see some extra debug data if you set this to 'true' });
 ```